whoamipodcast/whoamipodcast.github.io/_posts/2020-03-03-A-Still-Small-Voice.md

 mentioning?
 </p>

-<p><b>Aleechia:</b> Well, again, I have to go to
+<p><b>Aleechea:</b> Well, again, I have to go to
 scripture, and I'm glad you allow me to do this because what I tell people: "Yes,
-Aleechia is human.
-Yes, Aleechia is a reverend.
+Aleechea is human.
+Yes, Aleechea is a reverend.
-But you also have to remember, Aleechia is a Christian."
+But you also have to remember, Aleechea is a Christian."
 So that is a part of who I am.
 Let me share this before I answer your question: There was a friend of mine, and she said she wanted to talk to me.
 She said, "But I don't want to talk to the pastor.
-I'm gonna talk to Aleechia.
+I'm gonna talk to Aleechea.
 Okay?
 And so I broke that down to her and said,
 "Well, you got to remember: Even if I take the pastor part and put that aside, your